-Best Bee Sting Treatments & Remedies
+Best Bee Sting Treatments and Remedies

 I know of a woman who’s been stung by bees about 15 times in her life.
 In one instance, she was attacked by a small swarm and stung—on her head—multiple times.
 She was so upset by it, that she had someone else take care of the punctures.
 Although they did a good job of it (and she made a speedy recovery), this won’t always be the case.

 What happens if there’s no one around to offer immediate help?
 On a less ominous note, perhaps the sting you have to treat is minor, and won’t take a support group to fix.
-You could be a parent, taking precaution, or a beekeeper, preparing for the inevitable.
+You could be a parent, taking precautions, or a beekeeper, preparing for the inevitable.
 No matter the case, here’s how to effectively treat bee stings.

 First and Foremost